Country Guides

 • At the beneficiary’s discretion, allowances paid to the holders of local elected offices

-Married individuals file a joint tax return, with no option to file separately after the year of marriage or before the year of divorce.
+Married individuals file a joint tax return, with the option to file separately in the year of marriage or in the year of divorce or separation.

 Extra contribution